uwescience/myria-docs/myriaX.markdown

 #### Myria needs Java 7
 Make sure `java -version` shows `7` on your machine.

-If not (e.g., support-managed machines have Java 6), you can put Java 7 in your directory, and let your `PATH` include it BEFORE the default `PATH`
+If not (e.g., support-managed machines have Java 6), you can put Java 7 in your directory, and let your `PATH` include it BEFORE the default `PATH`:

     export PATH=(path to java7 bin folder):$PATH

 #### Passwordless SSH